 What was the best part of your experience?

-What's the best part of your experience so far?
-Washington D.C. is the hub for the world's most prestigious policy think-tanks, which host various policy events on a weekly basis.
+Washington, DC is the hub for the world's most prestigious policy think-tanks, which host various policy events on a weekly basis.
 This further allows you to network and gain exposure with many of the world's leading researchers in each policy area.
-Another unique aspect of Georgetown University, is its student body, as it enables you to meet students with similar policy interests from other countries in the world, thus expanding one's perspective and knowledge on those issues.
+Another unique aspect of Georgetown University, is its student body, as it enables you to meet students with similar policy interests from other countries in the world, thus expanding one's perspective and knowledge on those dimensions.

-This past summer, I interned at the World Bank's Doing Business Department, which ranks 190 countries on the ease of doing business.
-Currently, I am working remotely with the Harvard Evidence for Policy Design Center studying potential reforms for Saudi Arabia's labor market regulations.
+During my time at McCourt, I interned at the World Bank's Doing Business Department, which ranks 190 countries on the ease of doing business.
+I also worked with the Harvard Evidence for Policy Design Center studying potential reforms for Saudi Arabia's labor market regulations.